 Asia Pacific is the fastest growing region, attributed to improved surveillance, expanded immunization programs, and increasing production capabilities.
 Countries like India, Bangladesh, and Nepal have witnessed historical cholera outbreaks but are now making significant progress through vaccination and infrastructure investment.

-India, in particular, plays a dual role as a high-burden country and a manufacturing hub for cholera vaccines such as Shanchol.
+India, in particular, plays a dual role as a high-burden country and a manufacturing hub for cholera vaccines.
 The rising domestic adoption of vaccines, growing middle-class health awareness, and participation in global health initiatives contribute to robust regional growth.
 Additionally, the region's manufacturing capacity and regulatory momentum are drawing attention from international partners looking to diversify supply chains.

 This report forecasts revenue growth at country levels and provides an analysis of the latest industry trends in each of the sub-segments from 2021 to 2034.
 For this study, Nova one advisor, Inc. has segmented the cholera vaccine market